sportngin/kyck_EpicDB/README.md

 Now you'll be in the elixir repl (`iex`).
 The supervisors are setup to start all the servers/workers/etc. so everything will be running.

+### Foreman

+There is a `Procfile.example` provided.
+If you have installed foreman (or another port of foreman like forego) you can copy this to `Procfile` and then start elasticsearch and rabbitmq via `foreman start`.

+Then you'll just need to run `iex -S mix` to start the app.

 ### Demoing Locally

 For ease of generating an event, there is another ruby lib at https://github.com/KYCK/epic_event_generator.
 In yet another shell: